-Playing the same games over and over can become boring - bring the fun back to your family game night with one of these games that you probably haven’t heard of before!
+Playing the same games over and over can become boring – bring the fun back with one of our best family games that you probably haven’t heard of before!
 Your kids will love the challenge and you will be thrilled for a game that isn’t Sorry or Go Fish.

 Can I be perfectly honest?
 I’m not a big fan of playing games with little kids.
 Eek!
 Total bad mom moment?

 But seriously, trying to keep them from ripping all the pieces off the board or throwing the cards across the room is a serious test in patience and self control.
 I didn’t play games too often with the little ones.

 But once they hit about 4 or 5 and can handle longer sets of directions plus sitting for the duration of the game then – GAME ON!
 Ha!
 Get it?
 I’m hilarious and you know it 😉

 We started letting our older boys stay up a bit later at night during the summer and we occasionally extend that to Friday and Saturday nights during the school year.
 They are also allowed to be out with us during the little kids’ naps.
 All this extra time with them means we have gotten the chance to play some great games – some classics and some a little more off the beaten path.

 We quickly discovered that we didn’t want to keep playing the same games over and over, so we’ve made it a point of adding a new game to our library each Christmas.
 We also learned our library offers board games for checking out – so crazy!
 We’ve yet to try the opportunity because we are a little worried about losing pieces, but we are planning on giving it a chance so we can try out games like Catan or Ticket to Ride before we invest our own money in one.

 The best family games to add to your collection